 Nathan from Ex Machina lacks empathy and seems to crave stimulation and control over other people.

 Geaer Grimsrud from the film Fargo.
-A mute, nearly emotionless man with a love of pancakes, he reveals his true colors when he murders a police officer and several innocent people nonchalantly, and later kills an innocent woman for simply making too much noise and shoves his partner into a wood chipper for mouthing off to him.
+A laconic, nearly emotionless man with a love of pancakes, he reveals his true colors when he murders a police officer and several innocent people nonchalantly, and later kills an innocent woman for simply making too much noise and shoves his partner into a wood chipper for mouthing off to him.
 He does all of this without changing his emotionless demeanor whatsoever.

 The Flesh Eaters: Professor Peter Bartell, a scientist sent to study Nazi war experiments.
 When he discovered that some of them made flesh-eating microbes, he took the data and went to a deserted island for further research, putting the microbes into the water so he could study their attacks firsthand.
 When outsiders land on his island, Bartell pretends to be kind for long enough to stab them in the back.